The third revolution: no Ethiopian kid should be left behind

-A recent visit to Jimma by our Innovation center lead has shown high school students exceling in their technical classes and building their passion for technology.
+A recent visit to Jimma by our Innovation Center lead has shown high school students excelling in their technical classes and building their passion for technology.
 The course delivered live from Seattle has given them hope that digital technology will one day change their lives for the better.
 They spend their time collaborating in software development projects and building their coding skills at an incredible rate.
 Students stayed hooked to their laptops and experimental tables after the normal training sessions are over.
-They start peer to peer discussions and help each other to gain the required skill set in coding software applications.
+They start peer-to-peer discussions and help each other gain the required skill set in coding software applications.

 Digital literacy plays a pivotal role in driving innovation.
-Instant access to information is needed to produce new knowledge and implement it in solving real problems at local, national and global levels.
+Instant access to information is needed to produce new knowledge and implement it in solving real problems at local, national, and global levels.
 Human civilization flourished in response to agricultural and industrial revolutions.
 A similar effect is likely to take place during the digital or tech revolution.
-So, we should embrace the opportunity and make sure that developing countries also become part of the third revolution
+Therefore, we should embrace the opportunity and make sure that developing countries also become part of the third revolution

 There are many challenges that sabotage the success of digital literacy in an Ethiopian setting where intermittent internet access is top of the list.
 Against this backdrop, OHBD is on a mission to tackle the digital divide that holds back Ethiopian students from acquiring the skill sets they need to become a qualified part of the workforce.
-OHBD will continue to collaborate with universities, regional authorities and nonprofit organizations to reach out as many high school kids as possible to expand digital literacy in Ethiopia.
+OHBD will continue to collaborate with universities, regional authorities, and nonprofit organizations to reach out to as many high school kids as possible to expand digital literacy in Ethiopia.